What happens when you trust someone else with your keys

 In 2014, Mt.
-Gox—then handling 70% of all Bitcoin transactions—collapsed.
-850,000 BTC vanished.1 Users who trusted the exchange with their coins lost everything.
+Gox — then handling 70% of all Bitcoin transactions — collapsed.
+850,000 BTC vanished.1 Users who trusted the exchange lost everything.

 In 2019, Quadriga's founder died, allegedly taking the private keys to $190 million in customer funds with him.2

 These weren't edge cases.
 They were the largest, most trusted exchanges of their time.
-And they all shared one thing: customers didn't control their own keys.
+They all shared one thing: customers didn't control their own keys.

 "Not your keys, not your coins" isn't a slogan.
 It's a lesson learned in billions of dollars.

-Self-custody is a bargain: you accept full responsibility for security in exchange for true ownership.
+Self-custody is a bargain: full responsibility for security in exchange for true ownership.

-With custodial wallets—exchanges like Coinbase, Binance, Kraken—you get convenience.
-Password resets, customer support, familiar interfaces.
-But you also get KYC requirements, personal data sharing, and the risk that your funds get frozen, seized, or lost if the exchange fails.
+Custodial wallets (Coinbase, Binance, Kraken) give you convenience — password resets, customer support, familiar interfaces.
+They also bring KYC requirements, personal data sharing, and the risk that your funds get frozen, seized, or lost if the exchange fails.
 You're trusting someone else with your money.

-With non-custodial wallets—MetaMask, Phantom, Ledger—you control the keys.
+Non-custodial wallets (MetaMask, Phantom, Ledger) give you control.
 No one can freeze your funds.
 No KYC, no permissions, no intermediaries.
 But if you lose your recovery phrase, your funds are gone forever.
-There's no one to call.
 You're trusting yourself.

 Neither is objectively better.
 The question is what risks you're willing to accept.

-Some are early miners who didn't think Bitcoin would matter.
-Some are people who threw away hard drives, forgot passwords, or died without sharing their recovery phrases.
-James Howells famously threw away a hard drive containing 8,000 BTC in 2013—worth over $740 million today—and has spent years trying to excavate a Welsh landfill to recover it.5
+Some belonged to early miners who didn't think Bitcoin would matter.
+Others to people who threw away hard drives, forgot passwords, or died without sharing recovery phrases.
+James Howells threw away a hard drive containing 8,000 BTC in 2013 — worth over $740 million today — and has spent years trying to excavate a Welsh landfill to recover it.5

 This is the price of true ownership: there's no "forgot password" link.
-No customer support to call.
 The blockchain doesn't care about your excuses.

-The clearest case for self-custody isn't ideological—it's economic.
+The clearest case for non-custodial wallets isn't ideological — it's economic.

 The remittance industry exists because moving money across borders traditionally requires trusted intermediaries.
-Self-custody makes them optional.
+Non-custodial wallets make them optional.

-You can lend, borrow, trade, and earn yield through DeFi protocols without applications or approvals.
-You can buy, sell, or mint NFTs.
-You can participate in DAO governance with your tokens.
-You can bridge assets between blockchains.
-You can transact pseudonymously without linking activity to your bank account.
+Lend, borrow, trade, and earn yield through DeFi protocols without applications or approvals.
+Buy, sell, or mint NFTs.
+Participate in DAO governance with your tokens.
+Bridge assets between blockchains.
+Transact pseudonymously without linking activity to your bank account.

 None of this is possible with an exchange wallet.
 Custodial platforms restrict what you can do with "your" assets because, legally and technically, they're not fully yours.